CARES Act Eviction Moratorium Explained

 In the spring of 2020, the CARES Act placed a limited moratorium on evictions nationwide.
 Many states – including North Carolina – employed their own stricter eviction bans, preventing landlords from beginning the eviction process.
 As a result, existing lease agreements effectively became one-sided contracts, limiting homeowners’ and property managers’ ability to enforce them.

-We had to continue providing our management services to the tenants, despite those same tenants being permitted to break their contractual obligations without penalty.
+We had to continue providing our management services to the residents, despite those same residents being permitted to break their contractual obligations without penalty.
 We acknowledge that this left many homeowners with reduced income, delayed home sales, etc. We have felt your pain and appreciate your patience as we have navigated these unprecedented circumstances!

 What the Moratorium Entails

-• The tenant “used best efforts to obtain all available government assistance for rent or housing,”
+• The resident “used best efforts to obtain all available government assistance for rent or housing,”

 • They earned less than $99,000 in income for 2020-2021, were not required to report any income in 2019 to the IRS, or received a stimulus check from the CARES Act.